wbosley/Scheduler/README.md

 <h4>Bugs</h4>
 Note: There are two bugs which are in the process of being fixed.

-There is a bug which can appear when rescheduling tasks.
-If the current time when the reschedule takes place is within the user’s specified work hours, some events which are scheduled onto that date on the calendar may be erroneously  scheduled in the past.
-For example, if it's lunchtime, events could be rescheduled in the morning.
+There is a bug which can appear when scheduling tasks.
+If the current time when the schedule takes place is within the user’s specified work hours, some events which are scheduled onto that date on the calendar may be erroneously scheduled in the past.
+For example, if it's lunchtime, events could be scheduled in the morning.
 These erroneously scheduled events may overlap with other calendar events which are positioned earlier in the day.
 Additionally, they obviously cannot be accomplished if they are in the past.
-Events which are being rescheduled on the present day should of course only appear in the future.
+Events which are being scheduled on the present day should of course only appear in the future.
 This bug will be fixed in the next update to the code on the Github.

 As well as this, there were issues with the times of breaks always being interpreted by the scheduler as being in GMT.
 This means that if a break is entered with a time of 1pm to 2pm while it is currently British Summer Time, the breaks will appear between 2pm and 3pm on the user’s calendar.
 A fix for this is in development.

 <h4> ERROR: 'Not a valid origin for the client'</h4>
-If you are recieving the error, ``idpiframe_initialization_failed: Not a valid origin for the client``, it may be because http://localhost:8000 was not set as a JavaScript origin when setting up the client ID. here is a fix you can try.
+If you are recieving the error, ``idpiframe_initialization_failed: Not a valid origin for the client`` , it may be because http://localhost:8000 was not set as a JavaScript origin when setting up the client ID.
+Below is a fix you can try.

 Open your project in the Google Cloud Platform, then open the menu in the top left and navigate to ``APIs and serices >> credentials``.